Back to all posts

 It’s easy to grab the wrong anode rod off the shelf if you don’t know what to look for.
 One of the most common mistakes is using a pure magnesium rod in well water that has iron-eating bacteria, as it will corrode too quickly and likely cause that rotten egg smell.
 Another frequent error is not considering the effects of a water softener.
 Softened water is more aggressive and can cause a thick white coating to form on aluminum-zinc rods, making them ineffective.
 Finally, don’t assume any aluminum rod will do.
 A pure aluminum rod can still cause odors; you need an aluminum-zinc alloy to truly combat the smell.
 If you’re unsure, it’s always best to contact a professional to get the right part for your system.

-How to Pick the Perfect Anode Rod for Your Home
+How to Choose the Right Anode Rod for Your Well Water

 Choosing the right anode rod isn’t a one-size-fits-all situation.
 The best choice for your neighbor might not be the best choice for you.
 Your home’s water source, any water treatment systems you have, and the type of water heater in your basement all play a huge role in determining which anode rod will protect your tank most effectively.
 Getting this choice right means a longer life for your water heater and cleaner, better-smelling water for your family.
 Think of it as a small but mighty decision that prevents big, expensive problems down the road.
 Let’s walk through the three key things you need to consider to make the perfect pick.